Amateur Photographer verdict

 • No wireless charging

 The Samsung Galaxy A55 is one of Samsung’s entry-level phones, but being the A55, it sits at the top of the Galaxy A range.
 This means you can expect some mid-range or even premium level features.
-AI however, is not one of these.
+AI is not one of these; yet; Samsung have pushed to enable AI in older models with their One UI 6 software update – so watch that space.

-However, with an RRP of £439, you may even find the phone on offer for under £300, making it one of the cheapest budget phones we’ve reviewed.
+However, with an RRP of £414, you may find the phone on offer for around less, to make it one of the cheapest budget phones we’ve reviewed.

 Samsung Galaxy A55 screen.
 Photo JW

-The A55 hasn’t been updated in terms of the cameras on offer, compared to the A54 before it, but it has been updated in looks, build and design, with a metal aluminium frame, compared to the plastic on the A53.
+The cameras in the A55 haven’t been updated, unlike the A54 before it; but it has been updated in looks, build and design, with a metal aluminium frame, compared to the plastic on the A53.
 There’s also updated Gorilla Glass on the front screen, with Victus+ covering the larger 6.6inch AMOLED display, as well as IP67 waterproofing.

 You can also find the phone with different RAM options from 6GB to 12GB available, as well as storage options of 128GB or 256GB.
 If you want to expand this, you can put a MicroSD card in the phone.
-The phone’s running Android 14, and should get 4 years of software updates, and 5 years of security updates, and whilst this isn’t as long as the S series, it’s still a good amount for a phone at this price point.
+The phone runs Android 14, and should get 4 years of software updates, and 5 years of security updates.
+Whilst this isn’t as long as the S series, it’s still a good trajectory for a phone at this price point.

 Samsung Galaxy A53 (left), A54 (middle), and A55 (right.
 Photo JW/AP